feature-hub/feature-hub/docs/getting-started/introduction.md

   Local Storage).
 - Share configuration across Feature Apps, but only maintain it once.

-Furthermore, Feature Services provide a [versioned API][versioned-api] to allow backward compatibility and thus flexible and decoupled deployments of different consumers.
+Furthermore, [Feature Services provide a versioned API][providing-a-versioned-api] to allow backward compatibility and thus flexible and decoupled deployments of different consumers.

 ## Integrator, Provider, and Consumer